dvollrath/StudyGuide/gdp/afford.md

 \frac{d PY}{PY} = \sum_i \frac{P_i C_i}{PY} \frac{dC_i}{C_i} + \sum_i \frac{dP_i}{P_i} \frac{C_i P_i}{PY}
 $$

 and look at what we have inside each summation.
-The first summation has the *percent* change in quantity of a product, $dC_i/C_i$, weighted by the *expenditure share* of that product, $P_i C_i/PY$.
-The percent growth in quantity purchased matters for overall spending to the extent that you spend a lot of your income on that good, which kind of makes sense.
+The first summation growth rate of the quantity of a product, $dC_i/C_i$, weighted by the *expenditure share* of that product, $P_i C_i/PY$.
+The growth rate in quantity purchased matters for overall spending to the extent that you spend a lot of your income on that good, which kind of makes sense.
 If you only spend 1% of your money on Diet Coke, then even increasing your consumption by like 10% won't have a big impact on your *total* spending.

-The second summation is similar, but measures the *percent* change in price of each good, again weighted by the expenditure share.
+The second summation is similar, but measures the growth rate of price of each good, again weighted by the expenditure share.
 Like quantities, percent changes in price matter more for things that you spend a lot of money on (e.g. rent) than for things you spend little on (e.g. Diet Coke).

 We're going to shift this around and create a measure of the growth of real GDP.
 Swap things around like this: